josiahls/fast-reinforcement-learning/README.md

     - [ ] Envs need to subclaNot part of this repo, however the ess the OpenAI `gym.GoalEnv`
     - [ ] Add HER
 - [ ] 2.0.0 Breaking refactor of all methods
+    - [ ] Move to fastai 2.0
     - [ ] Environment needs to be faster.
-Beat openai baseline 350 frames per second.
+Beat openai baseline 350 frames per second
+    - [ ] fastrl needs to handle ram better
+    - [ ] Use yield instead of return for the MDPDataset object
     - [ ] Unify common code pieces shared in all models